 In a new layer start outlining your architectural floor plan, fill in shape with colour (as outlined by brand guidelines), lock the layer and name layer “outline”

-Copy and paste outline and fill in with colour (new layer) and lock the layer - name layer “shadow”.
-Ensure this shape is shifted to the side to give a shadow effect to the “outline” layer.
+Copy and paste outline and fill in with colour (new layer) and lock the layer - name layer “bkd”.
+Ensure this shape is shifted to the side or downward (building shapes vary) to give a shadow or building structure effect to the “outline” layer.